April 21, 2017

 scrub me and I’ll have a snow-white life.”

-Long before reading those lines – or any other in The Message – I felt God leading me to prayerfully paraphrase psalms and scripture (prayer-a-phrases.)
+Long before reading those lines – or any other in The Message – I felt God leading me to prayerfully paraphrase scripture (prayer-a-phrases.)
 For decades I’ve been studying the Bible at home and in almost every church denomination, but I don’t have the advantage of knowing the original languages in which the Bible was written.

 Dr. Eugene Peterson does.
 Not only did he study Hebrew and Greek, he taught those languages on a university level for several years.
 In addition, he pastored a church for decades where he brought members of his congregation into the life and heart of the Bible.
 Once I learned of those qualifications and saw Holy Spirit inspiration in his work, The Message became a totally unexpected favorite.